 2) Rooting your Android device:

 Rooting is a method of unlocking the device so that you access more of the phone that is often left for developers.
-Rooting also enables the user to bypass the security systems set in place for the phone manufacture.
+Rooting also enables the user to bypass the security systems set in place for the phone manufacturer.
 Improper rooting methods can cause your android device to get bricked.

 3) Updating Android firmware: